enkidevs/curriculum/python/core/control-flow-i/indentation-and-commenting.md

 ## Content

-Python is one of the very few programming languages that *relies on the use of indentation* (tabs) to work.
+Python is one of the very few programming languages that *relies on the use of indentation* to work.

 > Usually, one indentation has *four spaces* in Python.